Does this test have other names?

 to help make a diagnosis or rule out other problems.
 You may also need this test if

-your healthcare provider wants to monitor your treatment for another condition.
-For
+your healthcare provider wants to keep track of your treatment for another condition.

 for heart failure may have this test to see if treatment is working.